hashicorp/terraform-provider-hcp/docs/resources/waypoint_application_template.md

 Optional:

-- `user_editable` (Boolean) Whether the variable is editable by the user creating an application.
+- `user_editable` (Boolean) Whether the variable is editable by the user creating an application